bluelightning32/vtk_print_examples/README.md

 tends to focus on the all aspects of VTK except for 3d mesh processing.
 I have found the doxygen pages to be most useful for the 3d mesh functions.
 For these examples, all of the rendering boilerplate has been moved to render.h.

-VTK has a BSD 3 clause license, and vtkbool is licensed Apache 2.0.
+VTK has a BSD 3 clause license, vtkbool is licensed Apache 2.0, and Walnut is MIT licensed.

 Other missing CAD features:
 * Minkowski sum